codegangsta/bwag/controllers/README.md

 In this example we will experiment with the controller pattern using `github.com/codegangsta/controller` to construct a new controller instance on every request.
-This allows us to avoid use of global variables, state, and logic by moving domain-specific logic into it's respective controller implementation.
+This allows us to avoid use of global variables, state, and logic by moving domain-specific logic into its respective controller implementation.

 ``` go